insomnyawolf/Ps3CameraDriver/README.md

 ### Weirdness:

-* 456 bytes padding when reading from the sensor in qvga split in 12bytes each 2048bytes
+* padding when reading from the sensor split in 12 bytes each 2048bytes